Lala Kamlapat Singhania

 Lala Kamlapat Singhania (7 November 1884 – 31 May 1937) was an Indian industrialist, who founded the J. K. Organisation, one of India's largest conglomerate companies.
 He was born to a Marwari Bania family in Kanpur, then part of the North-Western Provinces in British Raj.

 He was the founder of several companies which came under the umbrella of JK Organization.
 The first major business set up by him was a cotton mill with the name of Juggilal Kamlapat Cotton Spinning & Weaving Mills in 1921 which laid the foundation for JK Organisation.

 Early life

 Kamlapat Singhania was born to Juggilal and Chandribai Singhania on 7 November 1884 in Kanpur.
 He was born into an occupational community of merchants, bankers, money-lenders, traders and dealers.
 His father was a successful businessman and belonged to the Singhania family of Singhana.

 He joined the family business and assisted his father in expanding the business from traditional money-lending operations to trading in areas such as cotton, pulses and sugar cane.
-In 1918, the business was split between Kamlapat and his brothers – Banke Bihari and Radha Kishan.
-In the split Kamlapat received the Kanpur family house along with some cash.